wyliodrinstudio/WyliodrinSTUDIO/docs/source/extension.rst

 	* - *name*
 	  - graph label, translatable string
 	* - *priority*
-	  - graph priority in the list of all graphs, lower means higher
+	  - graph priority in the list of all graphs, lower means higher in the list of all graphs
 	* - *iconURL*
 	  - the relative path to the image representing the graph
 	* - *component*
-	  - the Vue component to display when the uset chooses to draw a graph
+	  - the Vue component to display when the user chooses to draw a graph
 	* - *options*
 	  - additional options

-Also here we create the functions **registerForSignal** and **emitSignal**, that will be called by the graphs, respectively by the connected device.
+Also here we create the functions **registerForSignal** and **emitSignal**, that will be used by the graphs and the connected device.

 Here's a list of the graphs that are currently available in the application: